ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/editorial.md

 Then we $\textit{clear}$ our $\textit{DistTracker}$ and repeat, this time with $i=M,M-1,\dots,2,1$.
 [/details]

 We now return to optimising our $\textit{DistTracker}$.
-Generally with problems involving xoring things together, it helps to take a bitwise approach, and this turns out to be the case here.
-Let's have a look at the binary representation of an increasing series of numbers, and see how each bit flips as we go along.
-The numbers along the top are the bit number, with bit number $0$ being the least significant bit.
+It often helps to take a bitwise approach to problems involving xor sums, and this is the case here.
+Let's have a look at the binary representation of an increasing series of numbers and observe how each bit changes.
+The numbers along the top of the table are the bit number with bit number $0$ being the least significant bit.

 | N | 5 | 4 | 3 | 2 | 1 | 0 |
 | - | - | - | - | - | - | - |